PLEASE NOTE: Information is always changing; Beverly Hospital will update as soon as the information is available. UPDATED: 8/6/2020, 4:25pm

 - Avoid touching your eyes, nose and mouth.

-- Practicing social distancing and home isolation if possible.
+- Practicing social distancing (standing 6ft apart from each other) and home isolation if possible.

 - Avoid close contact with people who are sick.